 100%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-crafted skill that efficiently teaches Claude how to manage Trello boards via MCP tools.
+This is a well-crafted skill that efficiently communicates how to manage Trello cards via MCP tools.
 It excels in actionability with concrete JSON examples and expected responses, maintains excellent conciseness by avoiding unnecessary explanations, and provides clear workflows with validation checkpoints.
-The progressive disclosure to an external config file for project-specific IDs is well-structured.
+The progressive disclosure to project-specific configuration is appropriately handled.

 | Dimension | Reasoning | Score |